ishida/simblr/README.md

 ### Development environment

-Install brew in advance.
+Create a file including Tumblr API consumer key
-Install the others (and replace such strings as "aaa" to real ones):
+(and replace such strings as "aaa" to real ones):

     $ echo 'consumer_key: "aaa"' > .tumblr
-    $ brew install memcached

-Run a memcached server:
+Install memcached in some way and run:

     $ memcached